12 Customizing Graphs

 Object Attachment and Scaling

-may resize the object and you will delete the object.
+may resize the object or you will delete the object.

 When you add a text or drawing object to an Origin graph window, the object becomes part of the active graph layer.
 This is important to note because if you resize or delete a graph layer, you